 I will take as a starting point Felipe Guaman Poma de Ayala’s work The First New Chronicle and Good Government (El primer nueva corónica i buen gobierno, 1615)—a handwritten 1,188-page letter (including 398 pen-and-ink drawings) directed to the Spanish king (Philip III) protesting against the ruthlessness of clerics and officials toward the Indigenous population.
 As a descendant of Inca nobility, Guaman Poma (also spelled Waman Puma in Quechua), assumed the intellectual mission of decrying the injustice of the conquista and campaigning for Andean autonomy in the region in a multi-layered analysis that included theological genealogies, historical retelling, complex visual intertextualities, documentary, descriptions of customs, and subtle polemicization.
 One of the clear purposes of the text was to show that the Incas were descendants of Adam and Eve through Noah and good Christians, because even if they were “barbarians,” they had a natural knowledge of the creator; therefore, using violence against them was unjustified.
 This was undoubtedly Guaman Poma’s way of negotiating with an asymmetrical power.

 Now, among the different levels of his multifaceted work, I would like to focus on the presence of “technology” and “technical activities” in Guaman Poma’s work.
-For example, one of the most suggestive images in terms of re-appropriation is Guaman Poma’s using a chakitaqlla (or chaki taklla)—a traditional Andean foot plow—to prepare the earth.
+For example, one of the most suggestive images in terms of re-appropriation is Guaman Poma’s depiction of Adam (fig.1) using a chakitaqlla (or chaki taklla)—a traditional Andean foot plow—to prepare the earth.
 The chakitaqlla is considered an almost unique tool, which originated in Pre-Columbian times.
 It is exceptionally well adjusted to the Highland Andean soil, and it’s use still survives today.
-This plow is usually seen as a “symbol” of Andean agronomy due to its close association with the cultivation of potatoes and also because it is designed for team work—something that is visible in Guaman Poma’s other drawings, where a female from “the first age of the Indians” helps a man with his work.
+This plow is usually seen as a “symbol” of Andean agronomy due to its close association with the cultivation of potatoes and also because it is designed for team work—something that is visible in Guaman Poma’s other drawings, where a woman from “the first age of the Indians” helps a man with his work.
 The Inca Garcilaso de la Vega, a mestizo, described this tool vividly:

 They ploughed with a stick that was about a span in length, four fingers thick, flat on top and rounded underneath.
 About eighteen inches from the end, two more sticks, well fastened to the first one, formed a sort of stirrup in which the man ploughing placed his foot, in order to plunge this spade-like object, which served as a plough, into the ground.
 They all worked together in groups of seven or eight, and it was marvelous to see the amount of work they accomplished with such poor implements, singing the while, without ever losing the rhythm.
 The women walked beside the men, pulling up the weeds with their hands.

 Guaman Poma’s despiction of the chakitaqlla in the biblical account represents an interesting dislocation of geographies.
 If we observe the drawing in more detail, we find in the background, behind the two biblical figures, two mountain tops.
 This is not enough for a firm conclusion, but it is clear that we are being presented with a postlapsarian scene happening “in the world” (“en el mundo”), as Guaman Poma writes at the bottom of the drawing); thus, Adam and Eve could be anywhere in the world.
 Guaman Poma was not only suggesting that the Andean people were descended from Noah, but also introducing the theological irony that Adam and Eve were, in fact, Inca, or at least were using Andean technology.
-I would like to call this approach post cosmological, because Guaman Poma disrupted the certainty of a pure European or a pure Andean origin of the world through his double irony.
+I would like to call this approach postcosmological, because Guaman Poma disrupted the certainty of a pure European or a pure Andean origin of the world through his double irony.

 Nevertheless, maybe to please the Spaniards, Guaman Poma constantly reminded the reader about the ignorance of the Indians.
 It was important for him to highlight the fact that, despite their limited knowledge, the Andean peoples were aware of God.
 He repeated in this sense the logic of a linear development of technology; for example, in the way he wrote about the first generation of inhabitants: “The most ancient Indians were called Pacarimoc Runa and Vari Viracocha Runa.
 Vari Runa had no trade, skills, farming, war, houses, or anything else, but they knew how to break the virgin earth and make terraces on the hillsides and cliffs”.
 Notwithstanding the fact that they knew nothing except plowing, they seemed to understand plowing as something so innate that it did not need to be learned.
 It almost failed to be perceived as technology.

 Guaman Poma’s argument was subtle.
 He needed the favor of the crown, but he also wanted to denounce all injustices, acts of corruption, and crimes of officials and the clergy.
-The second part of the text is packed with of Spaniards abusing the female Incas who were forced to weave for them.
+The second part of the text is packed with examples (fig.2) of Spaniards abusing the Inca women who were forced to weave for them.
 The detailed representations of backstrap looms are visually compelling, making us think not just about the mythical importance of textiles in the Andean culture, but also about the gendered implications of technology and how the invaders profited from it.
 Moreover, if we compare this drawing with the one of Adam and Eve, we find that the real transformation of labor was not a result of the Fall, but of the encounter with Europeans.

 Guaman Poma also recognized the dynamics of knowledge.
 Behind the pedagogical or missionary pretensions of the padres (clerics), he claimed that their true intentions were to keep the Indigenous population in a state of analphabetism; they preferred the Indians to be idolaters, since this enabled them (i.e. the clergy) to justify their power.
 By contrast, Guaman Poma highlighted a kind of Indian contra-knowledge.
-One of the most cited figures in his chronicle is the who appeared in different parts of the manuscript:
+One of the most cited figures in his chronicle is the “philosopher-astrologer” (fig.3) who appeared in different parts of the manuscript:

 The ancient philosophers claimed that camasca amauta runa [wise Indian healers] interpreted the stars, comets, eclipses of the sun, storms, winds, animals and birds.
 They saw signs and foretold what would come to pass, the death of great kings of Castile and other nations of the world, uprisings, hunger, thirst, death by pestilence, war, a good year or a bad year.